FinOps Center

 Tags drift.
 MAP credit accrual stops immediately.

-A TAGGED resource doesn't stay TAGGED automatically.
+A TAGGED billing entity doesn't stay TAGGED automatically.
 Infrastructure changes, tag overwrites, and configuration updates all cause drift.
 FinOps Center detects it on the next pipeline run and acts.

 Drift detected

-On the nightly pipeline run, FinOps Center finds that a resource's MAP tag has been removed, altered, or overwritten.
-The resource state transitions from TAGGED → STALE_TAG immediately.
+On the nightly pipeline run, FinOps Center finds that a billing entity's MAP tag has been removed, altered, or overwritten.
+The state transitions from TAGGED → STALE_TAG immediately.

 CloudEngineeringTask created

-A task is auto-created and assigned to the Cloud Engineer responsible for the resource.
-The task includes the resource ID, the last known correct tag value, the date drift was detected, and the MAP credit accrual impact per day unresolved.
+A task is auto-created and assigned to the Cloud Engineer responsible.
+The task includes the resource ID or profile ARN, the last known correct tag value, the date drift was detected, and the MAP credit accrual impact per day unresolved.

 Resolution confirmed

-Once the tag is corrected, the next pipeline run confirms it in CUR and transitions the resource back to TAGGED.
+Once the tag is corrected, the next pipeline run confirms it in CUR and transitions the entity back to TAGGED.
 The task closes automatically.
 Credit accrual resumes for subsequent spend.

 WHO SEES WHAT